Raviyadav0026/Codsoft-Task2/README.md

 # Codsoft-Task2
-Codsoft Task2 is a word count java programming project
+Codsoft Task2 is a Word Count Java Programming Project.
+This project will read the number of words present in a text.
+For this Ravi.txt text file is added to this . by opening it this project will count exact number of words.
+Which is very intresting.